valdimarHR/hisCompRepo/Skil3_hopur14/README.txt

 Open the folder executableProgram and there is a applcatioin with the name hisCompProjectUI which will run the program.

+Note: in the code, comments are made about a function on top of the decleration.

 How to announce a bug or request a feauture:
 The best way is through Myschool, under the project Skil 3.
 We do hope though that there are no bugs and all user